pritesh-ranjan/Help-Desk-Search-Engine/README.md

 3. User can search the Elastisearch by providing the appropriate query in the searchbar

-4. To use the api, user needs to add api after the bse url So to login we need to do POST request to http://127.0.0.1:8000/api/login
+4. To use the API, user needs to add api after the bse url So to login we need to do POST request to http://127.0.0.1:8000/api/login